-10. Sola Wood Flower Arrangement (Similar Style), $25 at Color Me Pretty by Dawn
+10. Sola Wood Flower Arrangement (Similar Style), $80 at Petals By Sarah

 Sola flowers are forever flowers, they won't wilt or die.
 They make a great decoration for an office desk or the home.
-A succulent version can be found here.

 These fabric tulips will make for a fun and conversational centerpiece.